Updated: Nov 3, 2022

 24" x 24" (61 x 61 cm)

 I live in Kansas where the sunflower is the state flower.
-We have been here for almost 30 years and just a few years ago, I discovered a sunflower farm about a 45 minute drive from where we live.
-Of course, it had been there for many years.
-It is a destination for many including those who like to take annual family photos and mark the time in terms of years and the seasonal arrival of fall.
+We have been here for almost 30 years and just a few years ago, I discovered a sunflower farm not far from where we live.
+It is a destination for many, including those who like to take annual family photos and mark the time in terms of years and the seasonal arrival of fall.

 This piece is inspired by a photo I took last year.
 I found the back of the sunflowers to be just as interesting as the front and the bug was an added bonus.
 The bug is a Goldenrod Soldier Beetle (Chauliognathus pensylvanicus), or leatherwing.